International Centre for Tax and Development: Research

 In order to facilitate better research on tax issues, the ICTD created the Government Revenue Dataset, the most complete and accurate cross-country dataset on government revenue, which importantly separates natural resource revenue from other revenue streams.
 In early 2019, UNU-WIDER launched the GRD Explorer, a tool that allows users to quickly and easily access and visualise the data contained in the Government Revenue Dataset.

 Publications

 ICTD has published and supported the publication of many working papers, policy briefs, journal articles, and books.
 They also publish 2-page brief summaries of their research, available in both English and French.

-In July 2018, Taxing Africa was published by Zed Books as a part of their African Arguments series.
-The book offers a cutting-edge analysis on all aspects of the continent’s tax regime, displaying the crucial role such arrangements have on attempts to create social justice and push economic advancement.
-From tax evasion by multinational corporations and African elites to how ordinary people navigate complex webs of ‘informal’ local taxation, the book examines the potential for reform, and how space might be created for enabling locally-led strategies.

 Programmes

 Local Government Revenue Initiative

 The Local Government Revenue Initiative (LoGRI) is based at the Munk School of Global Affairs.
 LoGRI supports governments in raising local revenue more fairly and in ways that promote trust, transparency, and accountability.
 It does this by: